Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 Individual-Level Factors

-Various individual-level factors increase the risk of a person becoming a victim or perpetrator of violence.
+Various individual-level factors increase a person’s risk of becoming a victim or perpetrator of violence.
 Note, however, that perpetrating abuse is never justified, regardless of the circumstances in a person’s life.
-Focus group findings on individual-level factors were supported by research showing that exposure to violence during childhood is a risk factor for experiencing and perpetrating IPV in adulthood.16Diana Gil-González et al., “Childhood Experiences of Violence in Perpetrators as a Risk Factor of Intimate Partner Violence: A Systematic Review,” Journal of Public Health 30, no. 1 (January 2008): 14–22, https://doi.org/10.1093/pubmed/fdm071; Angela J. Narayan et al., “The Legacy of Early Childhood Violence Exposure to Adulthood Intimate Partner Violence: Variable- and Person-Oriented Evidence,” Journal of Family Psychology 3, no. 7 (2017): 833–43, https://doi.org/10.1037/fam0000327; Margot Shields et al., “Exposure to Family Violence from Childhood to Adulthood,” BMC Public Health 20, no. 1673 (2020), https://doi.org/10.1186/s12889-020-09709-y.
+Focus group findings on individual-level factors were supported by research showing that exposure to violence during childhood is a risk factor for experiencing and perpetrating IPV in adulthood.22Diana Gil-González et al., “Childhood Experiences of Violence in Perpetrators as a Risk Factor of Intimate Partner Violence: A Systematic Review,” Journal of Public Health 30, no. 1 (January 2008): 14–22, https://doi.org/10.1093/pubmed/fdm071; Angela J. Narayan et al., “The Legacy of Early Childhood Violence Exposure to Adulthood Intimate Partner Violence: Variable- and Person-Oriented Evidence,” Journal of Family Psychology 3, no. 7 (2017): 833–43, https://doi.org/10.1037/fam0000327; Margot Shields et al., “Exposure to Family Violence from Childhood to Adulthood,” BMC Public Health 20, no. 1673 (2020), https://doi.org/10.1186/s12889-020-09709-y.
 Such violence can include physical abuse, emotional abuse, neglect, witnessing parental IPV, and a history of suicidal behavior.
 A survivor discusses how exposure to violence played a role before the incident:

 “His background included being abused as a child, and he went through a horrible divorce with his parents, and there were substance use issues, and he wasn’t getting treated or dealing with any of those issues.”